missrhea/missrhea.github.io/content/writing/hello-world/index.md

 text-align: justify}
 </style>

 Hi there!
-Welcome to my little corner of the internet.
-I’m using Gatsby as the static site generator and GitHub pages for hosting this website.
-I’ve been working on setting up this website for a while and I’m finally putting it out here.
-It was kind of fun because I sipped on copious amounts of tea and nibbled on cookies and bar cakes.
-I learned a couple things on the way.
-I’m more sure than not about how this website is presently set up.
-I might have to tweak something at some point.
-Right now I’m content to start from here.
+Welcome to my little corner of the internet!

+I’ve been working on building this website for a while.
+Although I will continue to make updates to the style and structure, I’m finally putting it out there.
+I actually enjoyed designing and builing this website because I got to revisit web development- which is a skill I abandoned for a while.
+What pulled me through was the copious amount of tea (read: [chai](https://rhearodrigues.me/How-I-make-tea/)) and baked treats I had on the side.

 This is where I plan to share a little bit of what I’m up to.
 I’m going to keep this one short, so thank you for stopping by, and maybe I’ll see you here again soon.